abianchetti/blick/README.md

                     - video rendering.

     License: You can download, use, modify and distribute this software under the terms of GNU GPL license.

+Related Publications:

+Bianchetti, Arturo, Liliana I. Perez, and Silvia A. Comastri.
+"Development of a low cost pupillometer-eyetracker and applications."
+8th Ibero American Optics Meeting/11th Latin American Meeting on Optics, Lasers, and Applications.
+International Society for Optics and Photonics, 2013.

 Citation: if you want to cite this software use the following bibtex entry.